np-guard/netpol-analyzer/README.md

-      --fail                fail on the first encountered error --include-json        consider JSON manifests (in addition to YAML) when analyzing from dir -k, --kubeconfig string   Path and file to use for kubeconfig when evaluating connections in a live cluster -q, --quiet               Runs quietly, reports only severe errors and results -v, --verbose             Runs with more informative messages printed to log
+      --fail                fail on the first encountered error --include-json        consider JSON manifests (in addition to YAML) when analyzing from dir -k, --kubeconfig string   Path and file to use for kubeconfig when evaluating connections in a live cluster --multiple-networks   Enables analysis of multi-network resources such as UserDefinedNetwork, NetworkAttachmentDefinition, and MultiNetworkPolicy.
+If disabled, these resources will be ignored (default "true").
+  -q, --quiet               Runs quietly, reports only severe errors and results -v, --verbose             Runs with more informative messages printed to log
 ```